aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional apply policies which are applicable to :meth:`~Client.apply`.
+    A :class:`dict` of optional apply policies, which are applicable to :meth:`~Client.apply`.

     .. hlist::
         :columns: 1